Withdrawing Money From Limited Company

 Top tips for withdrawing money from your limited company

-A Limited Company is a separate business entity that has been incorporated at Companies House as a legal person.
-This means that you cannot simply just take the money out of the limited company account.
-And this is why its debts don’t belong to you.
-All finances belong to the company first.
+Limited Company is a separate business entity incorporated at Companies House as a legal person.
+This means you cannot simply take money out of the company account whenever you wish.
+Its debts belong to the company, not you, and all finances legally belong to the company first.

 When you first register your limited company, you put yourself down as a director of the company.
 The primary role of a director is to run the Limited Company on behalf of its shareholders.
 This means that the Director is typically an employee of the Limited Company.